core-wg/corrclar/draft-bormann-core-corr-clar.md

 can often be responded to safely on the CoAP layer even without any replay protection.

 This situation can happen in OSCORE after a partial loss of context.
-It can currently not happen in DTLS because 0-RTT Data is not allowed for CoAP (cf. {{Section 14 of ?I-D.ietf-uta-tls13-iot-profile-09}}) at the time of writing
-(but that may change with a future document).
+Currently, this cannot happen in DTLS because 0-RTT Data is not allowed for CoAP (cf. {{Section 14 of ?I-D.ietf-uta-tls13-iot-profile-09}}).
+However, that may change if a future document defines a profile for using early data with CoAP.

-Implementors of OSCORE beware answering potential replays is only safe from the CoAP application's point of view.
+Implementers of OSCORE should be aware that answering potential replays is only safe from the CoAP application's point of view.
 As always, unless the sender sequence number of the request has just been removed from a correctly initialized replay window, the response can not reuse the request's nonce, but needs to take an own sequence number from the server's space.